 Starlings are another bird you won’t have any trouble finding in a city.
 These small black birds are famous for their murmurations.
 If you haven’t heard of this mind-blowing phenomenon, check this out:

 Also in the cities are the ever-present pigeon, rock dove, rock pigeon–whatever they’re calling it these days.
 Coming in an array of color combinations, these fat birds are getting fatter along city sidewalks.
 Taking wing at the absolute, very last minute, you may have very well tripped on one already.
-With an inflatable neck pouch, the male will inflate the thing and follow a disinterested female around, pushing his breast right upon her until she gets sick of it all and flies away.
+With an inflatable neck pouch, the male will puff up and follow a disinterested female around, pushing his breast right upon her until she gets sick of it all and flies away.
 You’ve probably heard the low cooing emitting from the eaves of a rowhouse, under a bridge or on steeply sloped roofs.
-These fat birds with their varied color forms and herd behavior can attract a lot of attention with those loudly flapping wings.
+These plump birds with their varied color forms and herd behavior can attract a lot of attention with those loudly flapping wings.
 Urban raptors find them to be a hearty mid-air meal.
-Some may think they’re ratty, but these birds are a big part of this urban ecosystem that we call home.
+Some people may think they’re ratty, but these birds are a big part of this urban ecosystem that we call home.

-While I haven’t viewed this particular species of swifts in their nightly descent into the depths of a chimney stack, I have had the privilege of viewing the same feat conducted by vaux’s swifts in Oregon, tumbling en mass into the tall, brick chimney stack on top of the historic brick building where I got my master’s.
+While I haven’t viewed this particular species of swifts in their nightly descent into the depths of a chimney stack, I have had the privilege of viewing the same feat conducted by vaux’s swifts in Eugene, Oregon, tumbling en mass into the tall, brick chimney stack on top of the historic brick building where I got my master’s.

 Birds in the city are often overlooked (unless you’re ducking as a flock of pigeons hurtle toward you) but they really can give you a sense of the tenacity of nature.
 Humans have created an unnatural ecosystem and certain birds have adapted and survived.
 They may be grimy, but that’s not their fault.
 They’re also beautiful, their plumage, their flight, their songs, we’re lucky to have them here.
 Some may think we’d be better off without them, but if that were the case, I’m sure I wouldn’t be the only one to notice.